Chęciny: History

 The town is first mentioned in historical documents from 1275.
 It obtained its city charter in 1325.
-At that time Chęciny was an important urban center, where in May 1331 King Ladislaus I of Poland (Polish: Władysław Łokietek) organized a meeting of Lesser Poland's and Greater Poland's nobility, to discuss the oncoming war with the Teutonic Knights.
+At that time Chęciny was an important urban center, where in May 1331 King Ladislaus I of Poland organized a meeting of Lesser Poland's and Greater Poland's nobility, to discuss the oncoming war with the Teutonic Knights.
 In 1465 Chęciny burned in a great fire, the same happened again in 1507.
 In the 16th century Chęciny was a local center of mining and commerce, with its marble famous across the Kingdom of Poland and the Polish–Lithuanian Commonwealth.
 It also was a center of Protestant Reformation.
 Chęciny was partially destroyed in the Zebrzydowski Rebellion, but real destruction came during the Swedish invasion in 1655 – 1660.
 On April 1, 1657 the town was completely destroyed by the Transilvanians of George II Rakoczi.
 In 1660 there were only 48 houses, out of 341 in 1655.
 In 1764 Chęciny was designated as legal center for northern Lesser Poland, for Radom, Chęciny and Opoczno counties.
-In 1795 the town was annexed by the Austrian Empire, and next year, the seat of the county was moved to Kielce.
+The 2nd Polish National Cavalry Brigade was stationed in Chęciny in the 1790s.
+In 1795 the town was annexed by Austria in the Third Partition of Poland, and next year, the seat of the county was moved to Kielce.

 Most of this time, Jews were not permitted to live in Kielce, and had to find dwellings in nearby towns.
 By 1827 the (1740) Jews were 70% of the population.
 70 years later they were 4,361, still 70%.
 A series of fires and recessions caused the Jewish population to dwindle to 61% in 1905, with 3,414 Jewish residents.
 By the end of World War I only 512 homes stood erect, and by 1921 there were only 2,825 Jewish residents, a mere 51%, living along the main road and around the town center.
 An account from the period depicts the town as being extremely unclean.